Back to School Recipes

 I'm a vegetarian, and this is a tasty, quick and healthy lunch I could eat for every meal.
 At my house, we call these sandwiches HATS: hummus, avocado, tomato and shallots.
 They're all ingredients I almost always have on hand. —Sarah Jaraha, Moorestown, New Jersey

-Tuck this smoked turkey and creamy avocado spread into warm tortilla wraps and add a dash of hot sauce for a little heat. —Margee Berry, White Salmon, Washington
+Tuck smoked turkey and creamy avocado spread into tortilla wraps and add a dash of hot sauce for a little heat. —Margee Berry, White Salmon, Washington

 Pack these pockets 'o' fun for school, work or a weekend picnic—or just eat them at home.
 Toss in a few slices of red pepper for extra color and crunch. —Taste of Home Test Kitchen, Greendale, Wisconsin

 I’ve tried many chicken salad recipes over the years, but this is my very favorite.
 It’s fresh, fruity and refreshing, and the cashews add wonderful crunch.
 Every time I serve it at a potluck or picnic, I get rave reviews…and always come home with an empty bowl! —Kara Cook, Elk Ridge, Utah

 Kids will love helping wrap up these delicate rolls filled with beautiful, bright ingredients.
 And you’ll love the burst of flavors in every bite. —Taste of Home Test Kitchen

 My family thinks this sandwich is pure heaven, thanks to the cranberry-pecan mayo.
 It's so good, they ask me to make it all year long. —Judy Wilson, Sun City West, Arizona